dchang0524/AlphaChicken/README.md

 Reward “hard territory” created by turds:

-Squares opponent can no longer reach
+- Squares opponent can no longer reach

-Reductions in opponent Voronoi region
+- Reductions in opponent Voronoi region

-Creation of cutoff regions
+- Creation of cutoff regions

 Blocking is essentially “permanent Voronoi.”

+This is also done by giving higher weight to blocked eggs in Potential Egg Gain.

 ## 5. Dynamic Weighting